3L0C/mpvSockets-smpv/README.md

 but then again windows users can't even use umpv so that sort of goes without saying
 ## disclaimers
-* right now if the directory `/tmp/mpvSockets` does not exist then videos launched through umpv, will not have a socket, full stop.
+* right now if the directory `/tmp/mpvSockets` does not exist then videos launched through umpv, will not have a socket, full stop. this is the biggest issue at present. if i get some free time i will adjust umpv to fix this issue but at the moment i know zero python so we shall see. the workaround for this issue is to launch mpv once after installing everything as described above. mpvSockets.lua will create the directory and umpv can be used like normal after that.
 * as i mentioned above i do not think that hardcoding umpv to use `/tmp/mpvSockets/umpv_socket` is standard or the best way to do this. any better suggestions are happliy welcome.
 * i am not a programer, i just found a way to have my cake and eat it to. if you have a better way of solving this issue then please share it with me.
 * ~~if mpv is